BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## senderId

-When this use case is fully implemented, your service will use your *senderId* (or *senderIds*) for two reasons.
+When this use case is fully implemented, your service will use your *senderId* for two reasons.

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-sender-recipient-5.png" height=280 loading="lazy"></div>